A Brief History of The American Fishermen’s Research Foundation

-The American Fisherman’s Research Foundation (AFRF) was organized shortly after the founding of the Western Fishboat Owners Association in the early 1970s.
+The American Fishermen’s Research Foundation (AFRF) was organized shortly after the founding of the Western Fishboat Owners Association in the early 1970s.
 The vision of Frank Martins, the first president of AFRF, was to facilitate cooperative research between the albacore fishing industry and research scientists.
-The goal of that research was to provide information that would lead to a consistent, and increased, supply of Albacore to the west coast fishery.
+The goal of that research was to provide information that would lead to a consistent, and increased, supply of albacore to the west coast fishery.
 Since that supply would benefit both fishermen and fish buyers, the board of AFRF was set up to equally represent both sides of the industry.

 The focus of AFRF research projects in the first two decades was exploratory fishing and efforts to predict the distribution and abundance of albacore.
 The results of this research included the development of the Midway and South Pacific offshore troll fisheries, the use of oceanographic and satellite data to locate albacore, and the accumulation of logbook data that documented catch and effort in the fishery for many years.
 During those years there were also predictions issued before the season, exploratory charters, fish reports during the season, and satellite imagery and weather information provided to the fleet.